Database System Implementation

 Your programs will be graded on correctness and efficiency, as well as on descriptions of key design decisions.
 Details on program grading criteria and mechanisms are provided in the RedBase Logistics document.

 CS346 is not graded on a curve.
-It's a difficult class, and everyone who performs well (defined very roughly as ~90% of project points, ~80% of quiz points, and a solid RedBase extension) will get an A.
+It's a difficult class, and everyone who performs well (defined very roughly as ~90% of project points, good class participation, and a solid RedBase extension) will get an A.

 Here are websites of some of the past offerings of the course.